Ladrillo/pull_requests_app/README.md

 ### URL Parameters

 - `repo` URL of GitHub repo.
-It will respond with a 422 on incorrect format, or 404 on not found
+It will respond with a 422 on incorrect format, or 404 on not found.
 - `limit` between 1 and 100.
-It will default to 1 for any other value
+It will default to 1 for any other value.
 - `page` between 1 and 100.
-It will default to 1 for any other value
+It will default to 1 for any other value.

+### Features

+- Scalable architecture, more endpoints could be added in a maintainable manner.
+- Supports four different formats for the repo URL (credit for Regex to [Hicham](https://serverfault.com/a/917253))
+- Simple to use, on improper page & limit params 1 & 1 are used.

 ### Limitations

+- Will list 250 commits per pull request max.
+- Dependant on the GitHub API rate limits.

+### Tests

+- Run `npm test`

+### Todo

+- ❗ Tests are hitting the Github API which is not great.
+- ❗ Tests should intercept such calls and mock a small response.
+- ❗ Too many fetch requests (max 100) necessary to grab the commits of the pull requests.
-- Uses Basic auth with a GitHub personal access token
+- ❗ Uses Basic auth with a GitHub personal access token (hourly 5000 request limit).
-- With a token there is an hourly 5000-request limit